taikoxyz/taiko-helm-charts/README.md

 ## Start a Taiko proposer, prover, or guardian prover

 You can find similar charts for running a Taiko proposer, prover, or guardian prover.
-Just configure `values.yaml` to compose with other Helm releases in your cluster.
+Just configure the `values.yaml` to compose with the other Helm releases in your cluster.

 # Ethereum Helm Charts